 Arkansas water supply comes mainly from groundwater (aquifers and wells), surface water, rivers, reservoirs and lakes.
 Lake Winona and Lake Maumelle are the main water sources for the city of Little Rock.
 The average water hardness in Arkansas is 38 PPM which would be considered soft

-Arkansas has one of the lowest averages for hard water in the country at 25 PPM, which is considered to be soft water, by the USGS water hardness measures, Some examples of soft water cities are Little Rock with 26 PPM and Fayetteville with a hardness level of 27 PPM.
+Arkansas has one of the lowest averages for hard water in the country at 38 PPM, according to the USGS water hardness measures, Some examples of soft water cities are Little Rock with 26 PPM and Fayetteville with a hardness level of 27 PPM.
 The hardest water level in the state comes from Pine Bluff, which gets its water from 4 wells that pump from the Sparta Sand Aquifer.
 The total hardness of this water is 86 Parts Per Million which is considered moderately hard.